jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 refactor: make it better
 ---------------------------------------------------------------------------------

-* I want to test the function with random numbers, so I do not need to add more tests to check the ``add`` :ref:`function<functions>`.
-I import python's random_ library to generate random numbers for the test
+* I used 2 examples to test the :ref:`function<functions>` and could add more but it would be better to use random numbers, so I do not need to add more assertions.
+I add an `import statement`_

   .. code-block:: python